thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### Events

 Events on the web page serve to increase dynamic behavior of web pages.
-Dynamic behavior does not always translate well to assistive technology because the behavior is oftentimes visual and driven by mouse activity, or events.
-HTML provides handlers for these events, but also provides equivalent handlers for keyboard events.
-When creating events, developers should make use of both to meet accessibility requirements.
+Dynamic behavior does not always translate well to assistive technology because the behavior is often visual and driven by mouse activity, or events.
+Avoid relying only on mouse events like mouseover and click to fire JavaScript functions.
+Bind equivalent keyboard events to those functions, such as focus and keypress, to make JS functionality available to users without a mouse.

 Do not use the JavaScript pseudo-protocol to trigger JavaScript events.
 And per our JavaScript standards, `data-*` attributes should be used as selectors.